yashjain28/splunk-service/Readme.md

 PublishToSplunkCloud - a service which published data to Splunk Cloud, the data is the mqtt message payload, which it is subsrcibed to.

-### Code Libraries

 ### Portals
-Splunk_publisher: It's a demo portal, which allows user to mock up devices and send data to Splunk.
+SplunkPublisher: It's a demo portal, which allows user to mock up devices and send data to Splunk.
 It can be customized according to users needs.

-### Collections

-### ...

 ## Thank you